-Babywearing is becoming more and more popular, but it's still seen by many as different and unusual.
-And, just with anything that's not the norm, there are plenty of myths flying around about babywearing.
-As I wear my baby every day, I get to hear these a LOT, usually in form of concerns by friends and family, but sometimes from strangers who feel the need to share their opinions.
+Babywearing is a popular choice for many mums, but it’s still seen by many as different and unusual.
+As with anything that’s not the norm, there are plenty of myths flying around about babywearing.
+As I wear my baby every day, I get to hear these A LOT, usually in form of concerns by friends and family, but sometimes from strangers who feel the need to share their opinions.
 The most annoying myths?
 Here they are:

-She'll never learn to walk: People do genuinely thing that, if you carry your baby in a sling when you're out, they will never be able to walk.
-You don't hear people say babies won't learn to walk if they go in a pushchair, so I don't know why it's different for slings.
-I actually heard this for the first time when my baby was about 4 months old – it's not like she'd be walking at that age, anyway!
-And I have a friend who carries her 3 year old on her back for the school run.
-One day her toddler wanted to walk instead and she said another mum had exclaimed "I didn't know she could walk" and was genuinely shocked!
+She’ll never learn to walk.
+People do genuinely think that if you carry your baby in a sling when you’re out, they will never start walkingk.
+You don’t hear people say babies won’t learn to walk if they go in a pram, so I don’t know why it’s different for slings.
+I actually heard this for the first time when my baby was about 4 months old – it’s not like she’d be walking at that age, anyway!
+And I have a friend who carries her 3-year-old on her back for the school run.
+One day her toddler wanted to walk instead and she said another mum had exclaimed “I didn’t know she could walk” and was genuinely shocked!

-You won't be able to do that much longer: Another one I've been hearing since pretty much day one, along with "you'll have to get a buggy soon, she'll be too heavy".
-Actually, I carried my baby for nine months, so I'm pretty good at carrying her and, because I've carried her every day, my strength has increased as her weight has.
+You won’t be able to do that much longer.
+Another one I’ve been hearing since pretty much day one, along with “you’ll have to get a stroller soon, she’ll be too heavy”.
+Actually, I carried my baby for nine months while pregnant, so I’m pretty good at “wearing” her.
+I’ve carried her every day since too and my strength has increased as her weight has.
 Having an ergonomically designed sling helps spread the weight, too.
 People are often surprised when I say my toddler feels weightless in the sling.